raspberrypilearning/deck-of-cards/en/step_5.md

     else:
         print("That's not a suit!")
 ```
-+ Now add a decorator to this method to say that it is the **setter** for the property **suit**.
++ Now add a decorator to this method to say that it is the setter for the attribute `suit`.

 ```Python
 @suit.setter
 def suit(self, suit):
 ```

-This means that when someone types `my_card.suit = "spades"` (i.e. tries to **set** the `suit` property), this function will be called, with the value of `"spades"` sent to the function as the `suit` parameter.
+As with the getter method, this decorator defines the method as a property.
+Now whenever someone tries to set the `suit` attribute, e.g. by typing `my_card.suit = "spades"`, the `@suit.setter` property will be called, and in this example, the value of `"spades"` will be passed to it as the `suit` parameter.

 + Run the program.
-If you try to change the card's suit to anything other than one of the suits in the list, you should see `"That's not a suit!"` appear, and the suit should not change.
+If you now try to change the card's suit to anything other than one of the suits in the list, you should see `"That's not a suit!"` appear, and the suit should not change.

-Note that we don't currently have any validation in the `__init__` method, so if you create the 2 of Dinosaurs like this, it will still work:
+Note that we don't currently have any validation in the `__init__` method, so if you can still create the 2 of Dinosaurs like this:

 ```Python
 another_card = Card("Dinosaurs", "2")